TUVIMEN/elektroda-scraper/README.md

-# elektroda
+# elektroda-scraper

-A bash script for converting elektroda forum to json.
+A bash script for scraping elektroda forum to json.

 ## Requirements